 Microphones directivity is described in terms of pattern, or shape.
 Starting with the self describing Omnidirectional, shape then respectively are cardioid, hypercardioïd and shotgun.
 Something like an AT4053b is a good example of an allrounder that will do good in a roomy ambiance, while at the same time keeping a reasonable size and price.
 This is an hypercardioid mic, so you will find similar offers with similarly excellent performances, less or more expensive, from other manufacturers, such as, Shoeps, Sennheiser or Rode.

-A good quality omni mic can be useful for outside ambiance recordings, but for voice, you want to have a good quality cardioid mic, for these DPA 4080 or Sennheiser Mke2 come to mind.
+A good quality omni mic can be useful for outside ambiance recordings, but for voice, you want to have a quality lavalier mic, ideally cardioid, for these DPA 4080 or Sennheiser Mke2 come to mind.
 Plan for more or less 500 USD investment for one of these.
 (Or better 1k for two, as you want to have at least one spare…)

 Then, finally there will be the question of transmitting the signal.
-So while a (balanced) cable is the safe way to go every-time you can, sometimes it is a no go.
+So while a (balanced) cable is the safe way to go every-time you can, sometimes it is a not possible.
 Therefore wireless transmission is in the air (no pun intended).

 Please check here for more about audio for video recording

 More on microphones polar pattern can be found here on Wikipedia.

 This post is also available in: French